The first ARC "command sets"

 These receivers are all that survive from a prototype made for the Navy for evaluation under a Confidential contract.
 They were donated by the well-known "Surplus Corner" author Gordon Eliot White, who rescued them from the attic of a closed dowm successor to the Aircraft Radio Corporation.
 Below is the connection diagram for that system.

-Look for this first prototype of the command sets at your friendly neighborhood Udvar-Hazy Annex next time you go for bread and milk.
-If you're observant, you might also see one of the Eighth Air Force blind landing modifications, as well as the Naval Research Lab's experiment in crystal control of the ARA...
+Though you will probably not be seeing these receivers anytime soon, you may someday see this first prototype of the command sets at your friendly neighborhood Udvar-Hazy Annex.
+Depending on interest and a rationale for interpreting the artifacts in a way that interests the general public, you might also see one of the Eighth Air Force blind landing modifications, as well as the Naval Research Lab's experiment in crystal control of the ARA receiver...